"First say to yourself what you would be; and then do what you have to do." - Epictetus

 You are not waiting to become a better developer.

-You are becoming one with every choice you make.
+You are becoming one with every decision you make.

 Action Steps